No-bodyq/Inventory-Management-System/Readme.md

 An API built with Express and PostgreSQL for managing customers within an inventory system.
 This application allows you to create, read, update, and delete (CRUD) customer information.

-## Features

-- Add new customers
-- Retrieve all customers
-- Retrieve a customer by ID
-- Update customer information
-- Delete a customer

 ## Technologies Used

 - Node.js